- 128 guests

 Ocean Adventurer Review

 AdventureSmith Explorations’ Ocean Adventurer review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our Antarctica experts have been aboard the Ocean Adventurer firsthand.
-Please read our review below then contact our polar cruise experts to compare the Ocean Adventurer with other Arctic and Antarctic small ships.
+Please read our review below then contact our polar cruise experts to compare the Ocean Adventurer with other small cruise ships sailing Arctic cruises and Antarctica cruises.

 The Ocean Adventurer, formerly named Sea Adventurer, is a polar expedition vessel built in Yugoslavia in 1976.
 She underwent a $13 million conversion in 1998 and a complete refurbishment of her cabin interiors in 2014.
 In 2017, another refurbishment upgraded her technical specs to include two new engines, generators, gear boxes, drive systems and re-bladed propellers, resulting in fuel efficiency and a minimized carbon footprint.
 The multimillion dollar investment also included interior improvements such as bathrooms in every cabin, upgrades to the lounge and dining room, and the addition of new Deluxe cabins and Owner’s Suites.